What is Role-Based Networking?

 Each role-based network will be in private IP space and will have a dedicated NAT IP.
-Once users are added to your security group for your role-based network, when they connect to the WSU VPN service, their private client IP will be within your role-based network, and outbound traffic will NAT using your dedicated IP address.
+The private client IP will be within your role-based network, and outbound traffic will NAT using your dedicated IP address.

-What are the current restrictions on Role-Based VPN services?
+What are the current restrictions on Role-Based network services?

 Additionally, if ITS runs low on available networks, ITS reserves the right to re-assign networks whose 12-month rolling average usage of IP addresses drops below 25%.